So you are thinking about a working holiday visa in Australia?

 Trust us it is far more expensive than you think it is.

-Also, you will likely have many sessions when you first arrive along with an occasional visit to crown casino ;)
+The short answer to this is the more the better!
+Also, you will likely have many sessions when you first arrive along with an occasional visit to crown casino 😉

-Australia’s guideline of ‘sufficient amount is $5000; the amount may vary however depending on how long you are planning to stay.
+Australia’s guideline of ‘sufficient amount is AU$5000; the amount may vary however depending on how long you are planning to stay.

-You are also required to have a return or onward ticket or money to purchase one.
+You are no longer required to have a return or onward ticket.
+This applies to tourist visas as well.

-You may also be asked for a bank statement when entering the country and an air ticket.
+You may also be asked for a bank statement when entering the country.
+However, it is very automated these days so the likelihood is very slim.

 Australia is also pretty expensive and getting a job might take a while so be prepared and budget wisely.